Travel/Medical Insurance Advice

 Uninsured cancellation or curtailment

 If you cancel or curtail in circumstances that are unavoidable but not insured, we shall do all we can to help you to continue at a later date.
-Although we cannot make a refund, where possible, we shall invite you to return to complete your course or event in the future at a reduced cost.
+Although we cannot make a refund, where possible, we shall invite you to return to complete your course or event in the future.

 European Health Insurance Card